gorkemocmen/CS391/README.md

 The project  needs some improvemens  in futures.

 No:1) The page does not link to the courses page after signing in.
-You have to click on View Courses in order to open courses.html.(Fixed with the update js/store.js and index.html </br>
+You have to click on View Courses in order to open courses.html.(Fixed with the update on js/store.js and index.html)</br>
 No:2) All the four rows needs to be filled in grade_calculator.
 Add row/delete row functions needs to be implemented as well.